mjkaufer/JSML/README.md

 ## Examples & Syntax

-Each JSON object either has a child object which defines children, attributes, and content, or simply a string which defines the tag's content.
+Each JSON object either has a `children` object which defines children, attributes, and content, or simply a string which defines the tag's content.

 ### Simple Example